 Yet, the simple, scrumptious, savory flavor of the traditional recipe has no competition; and as the cool weather rolls in, a day spent in the province of Mantua, experiencing the beauty of the area and finding a cozy place to taste this delightful autumn dish, is a must.

 There, tucked away in the small town of Runate, just south of the city of Mantua, set in the fields and park along the Oglio River is an atmospheric restaurant owned and run by the Santini family for almost a century – Dal Pescatore al Canneto, winner of three Michelin stars.
 Established by a couple of young newly-weds, Antonio and Teresa Santini, in 1926, Dal Pescatore al Canneto has been preparing their pumpkin tortelli for decades – with their recipe becoming one of the restaurant’s most beloved and sought-after preparations by diners both local and foreign.

 Here, these delectable tortelli are prepared fresh by hand every day and are a treat not to be missed.
 However, if making it all the way to Mantua isn’t feasible, Chef Nadia Santini of Dal Pescatore al Canneto, voted best female chef in the world in 2013, offers her restaurant’s recipe for making Mantua’s most iconic comfort food right at home.

 One note before starting, the ideal preparation begins with choosing the best and freshest ingredients.
-So, when choosing the pumpkin, be sure to search for one that is heavy, has a dry stem and deep ribbing.
+So, when choosing the pumpkin, be sure to search for one that is heavy with a dry stem and deep ribbing.

 Ingredients for 4 people: